pogo-vcs/pogo/ARCHITECTURE.md

   - Small-scale (< 10 million files): in-memory hash set for fast lookups
   - Large-scale (>= 10 million files): batched processing with constant memory usage
 - GC can be run manually (`pogo gc`) or as a scheduled background task when the server runs
-- The threshold and GC parameters are configurable via environment variables (e.g. `GC_MEMORY_THRESHOLD`)
+- The threshold and GC parameters are configurable via environment variables (`GC_MEMORY_THRESHOLD`)

-### 8. Interactive Terminal UI
+### 8. Direct Output Display

-- BubbleTea-based log viewer for scrollable output
+- Log command outputs to stdout for simple viewing
-- Automatically activated when log output exceeds terminal height
+- Color-coded output when running in an interactive terminal
-- Can be disabled with `--no-pager` flag
-- Keyboard navigation (arrows, page up/down, home/end)
+- Full log content displayed without pagination

 ## Technology Stack